Charles Tracey: U.S. Congress

 Tracey was elected as a Democrat to the Fiftieth Congress to fill the vacancy caused by the death of Nicholas T. Kane.
 He was reelected to the Fifty-first, Fifty-second, and Fifty-third Congresses and served from November 8, 1887, to March 3, 1895.
-He was an unsuccessful candidate for reelection in 1894 to the Fifty-fourth Congress and resumed business activities in Albany and Rochester, New York.
-He died at Watkins Glen, New York, on March 24, 1905 and was interred in St. Agnes Cemetery, Albany, New York.
+After redistricting based on the results of the 1890 United States census, his home seat shifted from the 19th to the 20th congressional district prior to the 1892 elections for the Fifty-third Congress.
+In 1894, Tracey was an unsuccessful candidate for reelection to the Fifty-fourth Congress.